EdwinLove/backend-developer-challenge/README.md

 # Simpleweb backend developer challenge

 Using the language and framework of your choice, please create a read-only, RESTful JSON API that allows a consumer to access a list of car parks located in the UK.
-The car park data can be found within the attached json file.
+The car park data can be found within the [car_parks.json](https://github.com/simpleweb/backend-developer-challenge/blob/main/car_parks.json) file within this respository.

 ## Requirements